FruitingBat/Web-Music-Player/README.md

-# Web-Music-Player
+# Web-Music-Player WIP
-A music player created with HTML and the wavesurfer JavaScript library.
+A music player created with HTML, React.js and wavesurfer.js.
-Streams music from the Internet Archives: https://archive.org/
+Streams music from the Internet Archives: https://archive.org/.

-Bug: AudioContext does not start automatically, the user is required to interact with the waveform to start initial playback.